-AAALAC International to Sponsor the Harry Rozmiarek Memorial Scholarship Award
+AAALAC International to continue Sponsoring the Harry Rozmiarek Memorial Scholarship Award

-The Association for Assessment and Accreditation of Laboratory Animal Care (AAALAC), International has generously promised to support two ICLAS Veterinary Scholarships, one in 2015 and one in 2016.
+AAALAC, International will sponsor another veterinary scholarship award for 2018.
+AAALAC generously supported two previous ICLAS Veterinary Scholarships, one in 2015 and one in 2016.
 The support is given in honor of the late Dr. Harry Rozmiarek, who was ICLAS Secretary General at the time of his sudden and unexpected death in June of 2013.
 Dr. Rozmiarek was a laboratory animal veterinarian who cared greatly about education in laboratory animal science and medicine.
 During his long and distinguished career, he took on many leadership positions in national and international organizations that promote the humane treatment of animals in science including AAALAC, AALAS, ACLAM, and ICLAS.
-To honor and to continue the work that meant so much to him, the AAALAC, International Harry Rozmiarek Memorial Award will allow access to training for veterinarians from parts of the globe in which training in laboratory animal science and medicine is unavailable or difficult to obtain.
+To honor and to continue the work that meant so much to him, the AAALAC, International Harry Rozmiarek Memorial Award allows access to training for veterinarians from parts of the globe in which training in laboratory animal science and medicine is unavailable or difficult to obtain.
 ICLAS is extremely grateful to AAALAC for supporting the scholarship program, and for memorializing Harry Rozmiarek in this most fitting manner.